JustinPatenaude/balticathletics/meet-the-team.md

 team-members:
 - name: Jeffrey Ruus
   bio: |-
     Jeffrey assists with the equipment side of the business.
-He inflates a ton of balls and is our go-to heavy lifter.
+He inflates hundreds of balls and is our go-to heavy lifter.

     He enjoys gaming, reading books and playing the piano.
   photo: "/jeffrey.jpg"